MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/tailor-resources-lang-scale-contrast.md

 \Assets\Images\contrast-white\<logo.png, and other image files>
 ```

 If you name your folders as in the example above, then your app uses the high contrast setting to load resource files from the folder named for the appropriate qualifier.
 So, if the setting is High Contrast Black, then the resource files in the `\Assets\Images\contrast-black` folder are loaded.
-If the setting is None (that is, the computer is not in high contrast mode), then the resource files in the `\Assets\Images\standard` folder are loaded.
+If the setting is None (that is, the computer is not in high contrast mode), then the resource files in the `\Assets\Images\contrast-standard` folder are loaded.

 ## Use qualifiers in file names